 Saxe-Coburg Gotha/ Windsor (from 1917)

-Queen Victoria only occasionally visited Greenwich though in 1845, when it appeared on the market, Prince Albert bought Nelson's Trafalgar coat for the Naval Gallery, as the relevant national collection of the time; he personally paid £150 for it.
+Queen Victoria only occasionally visited Greenwich.
+When Nelson's Trafalgar coat appeared on the market in 1845 Prince Albert bought it for the Naval Gallery.
+He personally paid £150 for it.

-George V and Queen Mary both privately supported creation of the National Maritime Museum at Greenwich (est. by Act of 1934), and she presented many items to it, both from her own Nelson collection, and other royal items.
+George V and Queen Mary both privately supported creation of the National Maritime Museum at Greenwich (est. by Act of 1934).
+Mary presented many items to it, both from her own Nelson collection, and other royal items.

-George VI, when Duke of York, laid the foundation stone of the new Royal Hospital School at Holbrook, Suffolk, and in 1937 his first major public act as King - three weeks before Coronation - was the opening of the NMM in its former Greenwich buildings, accompanied by Queen Elizabeth, Queen Mary, and Princess Elizabeth.
+George VI, when Duke of York, laid the foundation stone of the new Royal Hospital School at Holbrook, Suffolk.
+In 1937, as his first major public act as King - three weeks before his Coronation - George opened the National Maritime Museum.